Many questions surround any kind of surgery, and the Mommy Makeover is no exception. Obvious questions include:

 #1: Schedule Your Mommy Makeover at a Convenient Time.

 The Mommy Makeover is not the kind of surgery you can squeeze into an already-packed schedule.
-Not only does it require several weeks of down time, but also it is harder for your body to heal when you feel stressed.
+Not only does it require several weeks of downtime, but also it is harder for your body to heal when you feel stressed.
 You want to find a time when it fits into your life well — when you can take the appropriate amount of time for rest and recovery.
-Because the Mommy Makeover should be the start of a short, much-deserved Mom-cation (aka Mom vacation), we want to find a time when it won’t create extra, undo stress in your life.
+Because the Mommy Makeover should be the start of a short, much-deserved Mom-cation (aka Mom vacation), we want to find a time when it won’t create extra, undue stress in your life.

 #2: Decide How to Tell the People You Want to Know.

 Many women worry about how to tell their coworkers or children that they have decided to have a Mommy Makeover.
 Remember that you choose who you would like to tell.
 Just because someone asks does not mean you have to answer.
 This is your life and your choice.
 If someone asks and you’d rather not explain, and you’d rather not say that it’s none of their business, you might answer that you are having “female surgery.”
 Most people will immediately begin backpedaling!

 If you decide to talk with your children ahead of time, the important thing is to make sure they understand that you are okay.
 We recommend that you avoid talking negatively about your body, as you don’t want children to misinterpret your words to think they are at fault.
 Some women explain to younger children that they are having their tummy fixed because the doctor said it was a good idea.
 This keeps the blame from children but also reassures them that nothing is wrong.